Juneau Alaska Trails: Walking, Biking and Hiking

 The City hosts guided hikes and walks every Saturday and Wednesday - call 907-586-0428 for this weeks location.
 The USFS hosts interpretive walks departing from the Mendenhall Glacier Visitors Center twice daily in summer.
 Audubon Society hosts regular bird watching walks 1-2x week.
 Gastineau Guiding provides guided hiking tours from easy to challenging.
 Review and order guided tours and other excursions, if desired, at our main order form.

-Mendenhall River/Montana Creek Trail
+Mendenhall River/Montana Creek Trail (2-3 hours: Easy)

 One of our favorite hikes!
 Begins practically out our back door!
 Or, if you’re on the road park at Brotherhood Bridge (10 mile Glacier Highway; perfect site for photos of the glacier) and hike, bike, walk, or jog this easy trail through the forest and meadows.
 Excellent cross country ski trail in winter.
 (Click on pictures for larger view.)

-Difficulty Level: 2-3 Hours; Easy to Moderate
+Perseverance/Granite Creek Trail 2-3 Hours; Difficulty Level: Easy to Moderate

 The Perseverance Trail is the former road/trail taken by miners working the Silverbow Basin Gold mine.
 It is easy, picturesque, with many an interesting site and history.
 Read on: Juneau was first founded by Joe Juneau and Mr. Harris.
 They were looking for gold and were taken to Gold Creek (appropriately named) by a local Native leader (who could care less about the stuff).
 In any event, Juneau (originally known as Harrisburg) was founded in or about 1880.